Biltmore Forest, NC Violent Crime Rates and Maps

 More cost data

-The C- grade indicates that the rate of violent crime is slightly higher than that of the average US city.
-Biltmore Forest ranks in the 38th percentile for safety, meaning it is safer than 38% of cities but less safe than 62%.
-This analysis applies only to Biltmore Forest's official city boundaries.
+The C- grade reflects how often assault, robbery, rape, and murder occur in Biltmore Forest against the average US city, where the rate is slightly higher than the norm.
+Biltmore Forest sits in the 38th percentile for violent-crime safety, ahead of 38% of cities and behind 62%.
+The grade covers only Biltmore Forest's official city boundaries.
 See the table below for nearby cities.

 The Cost of Crime™ in Biltmore Forest, NC